glpi-project/doc-agent/source/plugins/proxy-server-plugin.rst

    Set to ``yes`` to only store locally submitted inventories.
 (By default: no)

    This can be handy if the only purpose is to collect inventories and no GLPI server is reachable.
-Stored inventories could then be passed later to ``glpi-injector``.
+Stored inventories could then be passed later to :doc:`../man/glpi-injector`.

 ``local_store``
    This is a full path where to store submitted inventories.
 If set, the proxy agent will